-This Final Scoping Document defines the intended scope of information to be included in the Draft SHPP/Draft Generic Environmental Impact Statement (DGEIS) in compliance with Article 8 of the New York State Environmental Conservation Law (ECL § 8-0101 et seq.) and its implementing regulations, found in Part 617 of Title 6 of the Official Compilation of Codes, Rules and Regulations of the State of New York (6 NYCRR 617).
-A Draft of this Scoping Document was published for public comment on Wednesday, April 1st, 2020.
+This Draft Scoping Document is intended to define the scope of information to be included in the SHPP/ Generic Environmental Impact Statement (GEIS) in compliance with Article 8 of the New York State Environmental Conservation Law (ECL § 8-0101 et seq.) and its implementing regulations, found in Part 617 of Title 6 of the Official Compilation of Codes, Rules and Regulations of the State of New York (6 NYCRR 617).